uacsc343spring2020/assignments/HA4.md

 Trail: [7.6, 10.0, 7.8, 5.0, 6.3, 8.3, 10.0, 7.7, 7.9, 10.0, 10.0, 7.7, 8.2, 8.5, 6.2, 8.8, 9.7, 2.5, 7.7, 9.5, 9.1, 8.3]

 a) Calculate 95% bootstrap confidence intervals as described in class.
+Use 1,000 resamples.
 You may use Javascript or Python, but you may not use a library that calculates them for you.
 Include your code in a separate file.
 This code does not have to follow any specific architecture like MVC.
 (9 pts)

 **Tip:** If you use Python, use a `seed` function (e.g., `numpy.random.seed`) to set a seed value for the random number generator.
 This allows you to get